semishawn/semipedia/_semiterms/evanescent.md

 neologist: Shawn
 ---

-<p class="info-text">The term "evanescent" is a preexisting adjective meaning "soon passing out of sight, memory, or existence; quickly fading or disappearing."
-This semiterm entry is meant to transmogrify the descriptiveness of this adjective and expand the definition to include a versatile objective form.</p>
+The term "evanescent" is a preexisting adjective meaning "soon passing out of sight, memory, or existence; quickly fading or disappearing."
+This semiterm entry is meant to transmogrify the descriptiveness of this adjective and expand the definition to include a versatile objective form.

-<p class="info-text">An evanescent can and should be described as evanescent.</p>
+An evanescent can and should be described as evanescent.